 As you can see, the Rule Editor allows you to build business rules of any complexity with no predefined UI controls to deal with or complicated formats to follow.
 To create a new rule, select the corresponding option from the Toolbar's Rules menu, add rule conditions to the Rule Area, name the rule, and save it.
 To load the existing rule for editing, select its name from the same Rules menu (assuming that your code loaded that rule in the menu when the page was loading.)
 (Re)name the rule, optionally describe it, and click the Save button to save the changes.
 Click the Delete button to delete the currently loaded rule.
 (The Delete button appears in the Toolbar only when an existing rule is loaded)

 One of the most popular features of Code Effects' UI is its use of parentheses to set the order in which rule conditions are evaluated.
 Most traditional business rules engines require rule conditions to be manually combined into a large ruleset, with evaluation order/priority/salience being set for each individual condition.
-Code Effects component changes all that; its parentheses work intuitively:
+Code Effects solution changes all that; its parentheses work intuitively:

 Note that the built-in rule validation (described in the next section) enforces the logical consistency of or and and clauses that "connect" conditions inside of a single rule level.
 This sounds complicated, but, in reality, it's not.
-You can get details by reading the Code Effects Basics topic (look for the definition of Clauses there), but in simple terms, you cannot have different clauses on the same level (a level is a group of conditions separated by a single pair of parentheses).
+You can get details by reading the Code Effects Basics topic (look for the definition of Clauses in there), but in simple terms, you cannot have different clauses on the same level (a level is a group of conditions separated by a single pair of parentheses).
 Examples: